 “Hey Brother” by Avicii: In “Wind and Rain,” a young man sits at his comatose brother’s hospital bedside and recounts the night that put him there.
 He speaks of wind and rain and the hope he has that someday they’ll both be able to live outside that tragic moment.

 “Somebody to Love” by Queen: In “Songs for the Deaf,” a kid’s operatic voice moves bullies to compassion, but doesn’t woo the town’s only deaf resident.
-The kid makes it his mission to connect with the deaf girl—and I thought, you know, if any operatic voice (outside of actual opera) could make this story’s deaf girl hear, it would be Freddie Mercury.subscribe to Ploughshares?
+The kid makes it his mission to connect with the deaf girl—and I thought, you know, if any operatic voice (outside of actual opera) could make this story’s deaf girl hear, it would be Freddie Mercury.Might we be so bold as to suggest that you subscribe to Ploughshares?